ExMechE/ExMechE.github.io/README.md

 ## Weekly Updates

+### Week 9
+Last week, I started implementing google maps API into my project but ran into quite a few issues which slowed down my progress.
+There seem to be some issues connecting to the service but I will devote the next week to smoothing out this part.

+This week, as mentioned above, I need to resolve all the issues with implementing google maps API and starting on the restaurant recommendation process.
+This will also be a good time to reflect on my progress so far through the Project Update Report.
+This may give me additional ideas for how to troubleshoot and the next steps.

+I don't foresee any impediments in the way of my project this week, but I can definitely see there being an issue with data management.
+Even with limited functionality, there seems to be a warning of too much work being done on the main thread of the application.
+I will have to devote some time to optimizing the stack of the application.
+I will also need to look into best practices surrounding app development.

+As for how to make this process work better, I can plan out the work a little bit more conservatively, too make time for debugging.
+This next feature has the potential to take up quite a bit of time.

 ### Week 8
 Last week, I had I troubleshooted the errors I was getting when trying to implement a database.
 I resolved all the errors and tested storing instances of restaurant searches.
 I stored these by time initiated and they contain several attributes such as category and price.
 There are still several optimizations I want to do related to data management and I need to separate some of the database operations into separate files.